Louis-Joseph de Montmorency-Laval

 Louis-Joseph de Montmorency-Laval (1724-1808) was a French cardinal of the Catholic Church and Bishop of Metz at the time of the French Revolution.

 Early life

-He was born 11 December 1724 in the Castle of Baillet in the town of Bayers, then in the ancient Province of Angoumois, now part of the Department of Charente.
-He was the son of Guy André de Montmorency-Laval and of Marie-Anne de Turménies de Nointel, and younger brother of Guy André Pierre de Montmorency-Laval.
+He was born 11 December 1724 in the castle of Baillet in the town of Bayers, then in the ancient Province of Angoumois, now part of the Department of Charente.
+He was the son of Guy-André de Montmorency-Laval and of Marie-Anne de Turménies de Nointel, and younger brother of Guy André Pierre de Montmorency-Laval.
 The family name is sometimes rendered as Laval-Montmorency.

 As a young man, Montmorency-Laval studied at the Sorbonne University in Paris, where he obtained a licentiate in canon law.
-The date of his reception of Holy Orders as a priest is lost, but he was made Vicar General of the Archdiocese of Sens.
+The date of his reception of Holy Orders as a priest is lost.
+He was made Vicar General of the Archdiocese of Sens.